souriya777/spotify-mobile-svelte/README.md

 - how to test on mobile/desktop ?
 - feat(>iphone): make responsive for desktop ?
 - feat(app): add a direct shortcut

-- present it to `Svelte Society`
-- make article
-- live coding

-## bonus

 - feat(logout): can logout
 - feat(browser): manage back search (no dependent of char by char input)
 - can't delete playlist...